henry-perks-BYm1kkFasEI-unsplash (1)

 But the cumulative effect of these irritants has worn my love into a soap so soft and thin that, the next time I shower, it will dissolve in my hand.

-Kim Magowan lives in San Francisco and teaches in the Department of Literatures and Languages at Mills College.
-Her short story collection Undoing (2018) won the 2017 Moon City Press Fiction Award.
-Her novel The Light Source (2019) was published by 7.13 Books.
-Her fiction has been published in Atticus Review, Cleaver, The Gettysburg Review, Hobart, Smokelong Quarterly, Wigleaf, and many other journals.
-Her stories have been selected for Best Small Fictions and Wigleaf’s Top 50.
-She is the Fiction Editor of Pithead Chapel. www.kimmagowan.com
+Kim Magowan lives in San Francisco and teaches in the English Department of Mills College at Northeastern University.
+She is the author of the short story collection How Far I’ve Come (2022), published by Gold Wake Press; the novel The Light Source (2019), published by 7.13 Books; and the short story collection Undoing (2018), which won the 2017 Moon City Press Fiction Award.
+Her fiction has been published in Colorado Review, Craft Literary, The Gettysburg Review, Smokelong Quarterly, Wigleaf, and many other journals.
+Her stories have been selected for Best Small Fictions and Wigleaf‘s Top 50.
+She is the Editor-in-Chief and Fiction Editor of Pithead Chapel. www.kimmagowan.com

 Submit Your Stories